-I am a Postdoctoral Fellow in the Faculty of Architecture at the University of Hong Kong.
+I am a Research Assistant Professor in the Faculty of Architecture at the University of Hong Kong.
 My research focuses on the relationships between built environment and health.
 My recent work includes a series of studies on the integration of urban rail transit and walking environment in Chinese cities.
 I am also working on the measurement of high-dense built environment in Hong Kong for health studies.
 My current NSFC project is a ‘natural experiment’ of urban rail infrastructure and active travel in Nanchang, which is a medium-sized city of China.
 I received my Ph.D. in Geoinformation Science from The Chinese University of Hong Kong (2014).

 G. Sun, J. Zacharias and B. Ma, N. Oreskovic.
 How do metro stations integrate with walking environments?
 Results from walking access within three types of built environment in Beijing.
 Cities, 56: 91-98, 2016